C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 ./magmaHC-main -p generalized_3views_4pts
 ```
 which solves the generalized three-view relative pose problem using 4 points.

+## How to solve a new minimal problem
+Refer to [Solve_New_Problems](https://github.com/C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/blob/main/Solve_New_Problems.md) document and follow a step-by-step instruction.

 ## Limitations
 Several limitations of the GPU-HC solver: <br />